 3. Avoid the sugar rush

 We love a chocolate éclair as much as anyone, but moderation is important.
-Too much sugar can lead to weight gain, which in turn increases your risk of heart disease, some cancers, and Type 2 diabetes.
+Research shows that too much sugar can lead to weight gain, which in turn increases your risk of heart disease, some cancers, and Type 2 diabetes.

 4. Go to the light